Coding-Wave-Academy/ub-student/README.md

 Open your MySQL client (e.g., phpMyAdmin by navigating to http://localhost/phpmyadmin).

-Create a new database and name it student_grades.
+Create a new database and name it ubstudent_db.

 Select the new database and go to the "SQL" tab.